 5 reasons why you need real time banking

-Going real time brings both benefits and challenges.
+Going real time means benefits as well as challenges.
 See how banks can navigate the transition using a gradual approach and tools like Payres.

 When it comes to the banking client, the leniency margin is decreasing.
 Customers treat their bank like an online store.
-Things must happen instantly and real time payments are a must.
+Things must be happening instantly and real time payments are a must.
 What exactly do they require from their bank accounts?
-“Let me handle it myself, whenever and wherever I want.”
+“Let me handle it myself, when and where I want.”

 In the case of the traditional model, transactions are queued and settled in batches.
-Only internal bank transfers are processed immediately.
-In the case of interbank settlements, the customer must reckon with a delay of at least a few hours, not to mention other issues, e.g. fraud detection and counteraction.
+Only internal transfers in a given bank are processed immediately.
+In the case of interbank settlements, the customer must reckon with a delay of at least a few hours, not to mention other problems, e.g. fraud detection and counteraction.

-As e-commerce services accelerate toward real-time payments, banks need to find a way to keep up and go far beyond traditional payment methods.
+As e-commerce services accelerate towards real-time payments, banks need to find a way to keep pace with it and go far beyond traditional payment methods.
 Real-time data processing can help solve current problems.
 More than that, it might become the foundation for new services.

-As banking expert, advisor and futurist Brett King points out, “the best service in financial services happens in real-time and is based on customer behavior”.
+As banking expert, advisor and futurist Brett King points out, “the best service in financial services happens in real-time and is based on customer behaviour”.
 Switching to real-time operations is not easy in banking.
-Many institutions face enormous challenges on their way to the top.
+Many institutions face enormous efforts on their way to the top.
 Why then is this journey worthwhile?

 Benefits of real-time for banks

 Sooner than later, banking systems must come to terms with the growing popularity of an increasingly open, mobile and real-time financial ecosystem.
 As banks improve efficiency, add instant payments and open up to the customer, a real-time and data-driven approach is needed.
-The effort pays off, bringing benefits such as:
+The effort pays off bringing benefits like:

 a.
 Improving access to data